Al-Nusra Front: Attacks by al-Nusra (2012–2013)

-In the air defence base assault they reportedly destroyed buildings and sabotaged radar and rockets after over-running the base in co-operation with the al-Fajr Islamic Movement and a group of Chechen fighters.
+In the air defence base assault they reportedly destroyed buildings and sabotaged radar and rockets after over-running the base in co-operation with Al-Fajr Islamic Movement and a group of Chechen fighters.
 During the storming of the Hanano barracks 11 soldiers were killed and they held the complex for six hours before retreating.
 They also claimed killing 32 soldiers during the raid on the Raqqah base.

 In October 2012, they joined other rebels in an attack on the Wadi Deif base around Maraat al Numan, in a prolonged fighting that turned into a siege of the base.
 They also led an attack on the Taftanaz Air Base in November 2012, an important and strategic base for the Syrian army, containing up to 48 helicopters.

 The group seized three army checkpoints around Saraqeb at the end of October 2012, forcing the Syrian Army to withdraw from the area the next day.
 In the battle, 28 Syrian soldiers were killed as well as five Nusra fighters.
 Some of the captured soldiers were summarily executed after being called "Assad dogs".
 The video of these executions was widely condemned, with the United Nations referring to them as probable war crimes.

-Members of al-Nusra Front carried out two suicide attacks in early November 2012.
-One occurred in a rural development center in Sahl al-Ghab in Hama province, where a car bomb killed two people; while the other occurred in the Mezzeh neighbourhood of Damascus, where a suicide bomber killed 11 people.
-The SOHR claimed a total of 50 soldiers were killed in the Sahl al-Ghab attack.
+Al-Nusra Front carried out two suicide attacks in early November 2012.
+One occurred in a rural development center in Sahl Al-Ghab in Hama province, where a car bomb killed two people; while the other occurred in the Mezzeh neighbourhood of Damascus, where a suicide bomber killed 11 people.
+The SOHR claimed a total of 50 soldiers were killed in the Sahl Al-Ghab attack.

-Al Jazeera reported on 23 December 2012 that al-Nusra Front had declared a "no-fly-zone" over Aleppo, using 23 mm and 57 mm anti-aircraft guns to down planes.
-This would include commercial flights which al-Nusra believed transported military equipment and troops.
+Al Jazeera reported on 23 December 2012 that Al-Nusra Front had declared a "no-fly-zone" over Aleppo, using 23 mm and 57 mm anti-aircraft guns to down planes.
+This would include commercial flights which Al-Nusra believed transported military equipment and troops.
 In a video sent to Al Jazeera, they warned civilians against boarding commercial flights.

 In February 2013, Al Nusra fighters were involved in fighting in Safira with government reinforcements, preventing these forces from reaching their destination of the city of Aleppo.
 A monitoring group claims this resulted in more than two hundred casualties over a period of two weeks.

 Though it was initially reported that Syrian Catholic priest François Murad was beheaded by Nusra at a church in Gassanieh in June 2013, he was actually shot dead.

-As of June 2013, al-Nusra Front had claimed responsibility for 57 of the 70 suicide attacks in Syria during the conflict.
+As of June 2013, Al-Nusra Front had claimed responsibility for 57 of the 70 suicide attacks in Syria during the conflict.

-In December 2013, al-Nusra abducted 13 nuns from a Christian monastery in Maaloula.
+In December 2013, Al-Nusra abducted 13 nuns from a Christian monastery in Maaloula.
 They were held in the town of Yabroud until 9 March 2014, The nuns reported they had not been harassed and could keep religious symbols.